Pratima-M1/Uniswap-V2-Clone/README.md

 npx hardhat run scripts/02_swap.js --netowrk NETWORK
 ```

-Replace NETWORK valide network of your choice (ex: sepolia or base-sepolia)
+Replace NETWORK with valid network of your choice (ex: sepolia or base-sepolia)

 ### Deployment Address on base-sepolia